 There are literally hundreds of models of classical guitar out there in the market.
 Even with so-called beginner models, there are just too many options.
 How do you decide on the right classical guitar?

-Which classical guitar is the best depends on two factors: your age and your commitment.
-Your age determines the size of the instrument, whether full-sized or fractional.
-And your level of commitment decides the budget.
-If you have a high-level commitment to pursuing the guitar in the future, you can afford to spend more on a quality instrument.
+Which classical guitar is the best depends on two factors: the size and your budget.
+The size of a classical guitar can be full-sized or fractional.
+If you are sure about pursuing the guitar, you can afford to spend more on a quality instrument.
 If you’re merely testing the waters, you can settle for a low-cost guitar.

 Full-size classical guitars for adults

 By adult, we mean anyone above 12 years of age who normally requires a full-size guitar.
 Some adults may need smaller guitars because they are of small stature, especially hands and arms.
 Teachers often recommend that such folks use a 630 mm guitar, also known as the 7/8 guitar.
 I have a whole article discussing my recommendations of 630mm classical guitars.
 Do consult that if you’re an adult looking for such a solution.

 ADM Full Size Classical Nylon Strings Guitar with Gig Bag